stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 be smaller than the Stacks coinbase at this height, because the miner may have been punished with a valid `PoisonMicroblock` transaction in the event that the miner published two or more microblock stream forks.

 * `miner-spend-total`: This property returns a `uint` value for the total number of burnchain tokens (i.e. satoshis) spent by all miners trying to win this block.
+This does _not_ include burnchain transaction fees.

 * `miner-spend-winner`: This property returns a `uint` value for the number of burnchain tokens (i.e. satoshis) spent by the winning miner for this Stacks block.
 Note that this value is less than or equal to the value for `miner-spend-total` at the same block height.
+This does _not_ include burnchain transaction fees.

 **Rationale**: These changes to `get-block-info?` empower developers to determine how many burnchain tokens (e.g. satoshis) are spent for STX on a